nkh/P5-App-Asciio/documentation/mdbook_asciio/src/for_developers/scripting.md

 ## transform JSON, via Data::TreeDumper, to Asciio script

-The *json_dtd_to_asciio' script is installed with Asciio.
+The *json_dtd_to_asciio_script' script is installed with Asciio.
 It will read a JSON stream from stdin.

 It takes the following arguments:
 - title